 Things to Avoid

-When playing craps, whether in a brick-and-mortar or online casino, players should never believe the myths and superstitions that surround this game.
-However, certain words and actions are considered rude or simply bringing other players bad luck, which is why they should be avoided when you are in a live casino.
+When playing craps, whether in a brick-and-mortar or online casino, players should not rely on the myths and superstitions that surround the game.
+Nevertheless, certain words and actions are considered rude, or are thought to bring bad luck to other players, so they should be avoided in a live-casino setting.

-• Players should never touch the rolling dice, even if it is by accident since the 7 is believed to appear.
-This most feared number is also believed to roll when the dice touch any of the chips or when the player says or even thinks about it.
-Players should never talk to the shooter as he or she is preparing to toss the dice.
-Touching the shooter is also considered bad luck.
+- Players should never touch the rolling dice, even accidentally, because many believe that doing so will cause a 7 to appear.
+This most-feared number is also thought to roll when the dice strike any chips or when a player says – or even thinks about – it.
+Additionally, players should not talk to the shooter while he or she is preparing to toss the dice, and touching the shooter is likewise considered bad luck.

-• It is also frowned upon by all players at the table if you pass your turn as the shooter more than once.
+- It is frowned upon if you pass your turn as shooter more than once.

-• Avoid eating or drinking at the craps table.
-Usually, this is permitted by the casino but unpleasant accidents do happen.
-Spilled cocktails and greasy dice are never accepted well by the dealers or the players.
+- Avoid eating or drinking at the craps table.
+Although the casino may allow it, accidents happen.
+Spilled cocktails and greasy dice are never appreciated by dealers or players.

-• Due to security reasons, players are required to pick the dice and throw them with the same hand rather than throwing with both hands or changing hands.
+- For security reasons, players must pick up the dice and throw them with the same hand instead of switching or using both hands.

-• Players should never try handing the dealers cash or chips.
-This is not allowed so instead, they should leave the chips on the table where they can be picked and moved by the dealers.
+- Players should never try to hand dealers cash or chips.
+Instead, they should place the chips on the table so the dealers can pick them up.